vinkobuble/cohort-analysis/README.md

 __by Vinko Buble, Dec, 2019__

-This assignment is a part of candidate is Vinko Buble interview process for Senior Software Engineer position for Invitae, Inc.
+This assignment is a part of candidate Vinko Buble interview process for Invitae, Inc. Senior Software Engineer position.
 The original assignment can be found [here](https://github.com/invitae/cohort-analysis-assignment).

 ## Cohort Analysis Script